colinyjchung/jinnzhong/content/posts/2024-W07-EOW-report.md

     "Mary Robinette Kowal",
     "Olivia Hofer",
     "Pride and Prejudice (1831)",
-    "We've Always Lived in the Castle (1962)",
+    "We Have Always Lived in the Castle (1962)",
     "SPQR (2015)",
     "The Bomber Mafia (2021)",
     "Stranger in a Strange Land (1961)",